duoyuncloud/ModelConverterTool/rfd/0000-template.md

 Draft

 ## Abstract
-A short summary of the proposal.
+Brief summary of the proposal.

 ## Motivation
-Why is this change necessary?
+Why is this change needed?

 ## Proposal
 Describe the technical details and design.